cyber-prophet/bostrom-journal/BostromJournal001.md

 Blockchain is programmed to mint new BOOT tokens in each block to pay rewards.
 The `inflation_rate` coefficient determines the number of new tokens produced. `Inflation_rate` coefficient depends on the share of `staked` BOOTs:

 - if the `staked` percentage of BOOTs is less than the `goal_bonded` parameter, then the `inflation_rate` coefficient will be increasing for each block till it hits the `inflation_rate_max` value.
 The higher the `inflation_rate`, the more rewarding is the `stake`;
-- if the `staked` percentage of BOOTs is more than the `goal_bonded` parameter, then the `inflation_rate` coefficient will be decreasing for each block till it hits the `inflation_rate_min` value, thus signaling to search for another way of profiting from BOOTs
+- if the `staked` percentage of BOOTs is more than the `goal_bonded` parameter, then the `inflation_rate` coefficient will be decreasing for each block till it hits the `inflation_rate_min` value, thus signaling to search for another way of profiting from BOOTs.

 New tokens are distributed between neurons who `staked` their tokens and heroes proportionally to their `staked` tokens.

 Heroes receive a set fee.

-Neurons are rewarded for deligating (`staking`) tokens to heroes and bearing `slashing` risks (reducing `stake` by the penalty amount), and also risks of skipping blocks without getting any rewards (while the hero committed violation remains in the `jail` state).
+Neurons are rewarded for deligating (`staking`) tokens to heroes and bearing `slashing` risks (reducing `stake` by the penalty amount), and also risks of skipping blocks without getting any rewards (while the hero {++who ++}committed violation remains in the `jail` state).

 Neurons' risks are that the heroes, to whom the former have delegated their tokens, may commit a violation of two kinds:

-- Downtime (skipping new blocks computing).
+- Downtime (skipping new {~~blocks~>block's~~} computing).
 - Double sign (using the same private key of the validator on two different servers).

 `slashing` is a feedback mechanism from the blockchain to heroes, as it forces neurons to redistribute their `stakes` in favor of heroes, who perform their functions properly.

 When a particular hero is caught violating rules, that hero is put into the `jail` state, which means no rewards are produced for the tokens deligated to him.

-All the violations and the penalties are noted in the blockchain settings and are executed according to the Tenderimnt consensus protocol.
+All the violations and the penalties are noted in the blockchain settings and are executed according to the Tendermint consensus protocol.

 In order to hedge `slashing` risks one may distribute `stakes` between several heroes.